 The Glasgow Bouquet, Hutcheson Street

 Have you ever spotted the Glasgow Bouquet on Hutcheson St?
-This beautiful bronze sculpture represents the industries that built Glasgow and was designed by Scottish sculptor Doug Cocker in 2005.
-Before being placed here, the sculpture was unveiled on George Square at the Lord Provost’s Pageant celebrations and exhibited at the People's Palace.
+This beautiful bronze sculpture was commissioned to mark the 400th anniversary of The Letter of Guildry, a charter which regulated the roles and organisations of the craftsmen, merchants and maltmen in the city.
+Designed by Scottish sculptor Doug Cocker in 2005, the sculpture was first unveiled on George Square at the Lord Provost’s Pageant celebrations and exhibited at the People's Palace before moving to the Merchant City.

-However this is not the only example of Doug's work in Glasgow.
-Visit House for an Art Lover and see if you can spot his sculpture in the gardens.
+However this is not the only example of Doug's work in Glasgow - visit House for an Art Lover for more of his work.

 Female Statue, Templeton Building, Glasgow Green